filecoin-project/filecoin-docs/content/en/smart-contracts/fundamentals/roadmap/index.md

 _Completed in May 2022_

-Mainnet will atomically switch from the current legacy VMs to the WASM-based reference FVM.
+Mainnet will atomically switch from the current legacy virtual machines to the WASM-based reference FVM.
 A new gas model will be activated that accounts for actual WASM execution costs.
 Only Rust built-in actors will be supported at this time.
 This milestone requires a network upgrade.

 #### ✅ Network Version 17 (nv17): Initial protocol refactors for programmability

 _Completed in November 2022_

 An initial set of protocol refactors targeting built-in actors, including the ability to introduce new storage markets via user-defined smart contracts.
-Review the full planned scope of [Filecoin Network Version 17](https://github.com/filecoin-project/tpm/discussions/91).

 ### ✅ Milestone 2.1